MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/kusto-cli.md

 Kusto.Cli is part of the NuGet package `Microsoft.Azure.Kusto.Tools`, which can be downloaded [here](https://www.nuget.org/packages/Microsoft.Azure.Kusto.Tools/).
-Once downloaded, the package's `tools` folder can be extracted to the target folder; no additional installation is required (i.e. it is xcopy-installable).
+Once downloaded, the package's `tools` folder can be extracted to the target folder; no additional installation is required (that is, it is xcopy-installable).